ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-emails-from-a-service.md

     }
     ```

-3. Call the payment backend service to make the payment and retrieve the reservation response, which will have a payload similar to that shown below.
-If the payment is successful, send an email to the user with the appointment details.
+3. Call the payment backend service to make the payment to confirm the appointment.
+If the payment is successful, the response payload will be similar to that shown below.

     ```json
     {